SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 #### Inclusion Proof via Merkle Tree

 The inclusion proof via aggregated list may be somewhat verbose when there are a large number of attribute blocks in the selectively disclosable attribute section.
 A more efficient approach is to create a Merkle tree of the attribute block digests and let the aggregate, *A*, be the Merkle tree root digest [[48]].
-Specifically, set the value of the top-level attribute section, `a`, field to the aggregate, *A* whose value is the Merkle tree root digest [[48]].
+Specifically, set the value of the top-level selectively-disclosable attribute section, `A`, field to the aggregate, *A* whose value is the Merkle tree root digest [[48]].

 The Merkle tree needs to have appropriate second-pre-image attack protection of interior branch nodes [[49]][[50]].
 The discloser then only needs to provide a subset of digests from the Merkle tree to prove that a given digest, *a<sub>j</sub>* contributed to the Merkle tree root digest, *A*.
 For ACDCs with a small number of attributes the added complexity of the Merkle tree approach may not be worth the savings in verbosity.